neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 ----------------

-Links to other controller and their actions should not be rendered manually because hardcoded or manually rendered links circumvent many of TYPO3 Flow's features, including some security-related ones.
+Links to other controller and their actions should not be rendered manually because hardcoded or manually rendered links circumvent many of TYPO3 Flow's features.

 For generating links to other controllers, the ``UriBuilder`` which is available as ``$this->uriBuilder`` can be used.
 However, in most cases, the user does not